WELF 2003 Community Work and Community Development (Block Mode)

 Coordinator Jim Ife Opens in new window

-Description This unit introduces theories and skills in community work and community development.
+Description This subject introduces theories and skills in community work and community development.
 It begins with an analysis of the terms community and community development and their competing meanings and discourses.
 This is followed by an examination of the breadth and scope of community work at a local, state and global level.
-The unit will provide an opportunity for students to develop an understanding of the environmental, political, economic and cultural issues relevant to community work and community development practice.
-The unit will explore examples of Aboriginal and Torres Strait Islander communities, to illustrate the unit content.
+The subject will provide an opportunity for students to develop an understanding of the environmental, political, economic and cultural issues relevant to community work and community development practice.
+The subject will explore examples of Aboriginal and Torres Strait Islander communities, to illustrate the subject content.

 School Social Sciences